"I've been an entrepreneur my entire career. I've never held a full-time job at a company I didn't start myself."

 Lucy: The Second Act

-After leaving Soylent in 2017, Coogan and Renteln co-founded Lucy with Samy Hamdouche, their former head of R&D. He also became an Entrepreneur-in-Residence at Peter Thiel's Founders Fund — one of the most elite VC firms in the world — while simultaneously launching a new company in tobacco-free nicotine.
+After leaving Soylent in 2017, Coogan and Renteln co-founded Lucy with Samy Hamdouche, their former head of R&D. He also became an Entrepreneur-in-Residence at Peter Thiel's Founders Fund, one of the most elite VC firms in the world, while simultaneously launching a new company in tobacco-free nicotine.
 A deliberately controversial space.
-They even went through Y Combinator a second time with Lucy — "a signal that YC was taking a bet on something 'controversial.'"
+They even went through Y Combinator a second time with Lucy, "a signal that YC was taking a bet on something 'controversial.'"

 The strategic reasoning ran deeper than contrarianism.
-Soylent's fatal flaw was that nutritional supplements have "very very few barriers to entry" — every MBA grad could launch a competitor.
+Soylent's fatal flaw was that nutritional supplements have "very, very few barriers to entry," and every MBA grad could launch a competitor.
 There was a "DTC industrial complex" that popped up with Dollar Shave Club and Warby Parker, and every new protein shake was fighting for the same influencer deals and the same Amazon shelf space.
 Nicotine products, now requiring FDA approval costing "millions to hundreds of millions of dollars," created a regulatory moat that was closing fast.
 "Literally all of our direct competitors above us are owned by big tobacco," Coogan noted.
 "We're the one company in the space that's not big tobacco."

 Then came the crucible.
 In early 2022, the venture market collapsed.
 Lucy had three months of runway.